allandelmare/skybridge/README.md

+(Work in progress -- use at your own risk)
 # SKY Bridge - Airbyte Connector for Blackbaud NXT

 An open-source Airbyte connector that enables seamless data integration between Blackbaud NXT (via SKY API) and 60+ modern data platforms including Snowflake, BigQuery, PostgreSQL, and more.